Bachelor of Business (Management)

 ||Business Data Analysis

-# Not all subjects may be offered at CSU Study Centres.
+#Not all subjects may be offered at Charles Sturt University Study Centres.

 Students must choose eight electives either by: